How To Put Diaper On Newborn With Umbilical Cord

 You'll be changing a lot of diapers, so it's important to learn the drill early on.
 With today's modern disposables, it can be nearly impossible to tell by touch if your baby's diaper is wet.
 Try and plan on changing your little one after every feeding at first, as well as after every bowel movement.
 While her cord is attached, use the notch-cutout diapers (or fold down a regular one), and be sure to daub the stump with a wet cotton ball or swab when you change her.

-FYI: If you start to experience frequent leaks, it may be time to move up to the next biggest diaper size.
+FYI: If you start to experience frequent leaks or diaper rash, it may be time to move up to the next biggest diaper size.

 Join a World of Support